TeamLapen/Vampirism/docs/wiki/faq.md

 #### How do I get vampire books
 Vampire books can be found around the world (e.g. in mineshafts or vampire dungeons).
 They have cryptic names and content.

+#### Only player with the OP role can do certain actions (biting/using action/infecting)
+Then you need to give the players the appropriate permissions in your permission plugin.
+See [Permissions](./permissions.md) Should you not use any permission plugin this is most likely a bug in the server software, and you need to add a permission plugin yourself.

 ### I have another question
 1) Checkout this wiki
 2) Make sure you have [Guide-API-VP](https://www.curseforge.com/minecraft/mc-mods/guide-api-village-and-pillage/) (1.14+)